-During the Year, paper consumption for work-related purposes was the major type of waste generated from the Group's direct-managed activities, amounting to 6.36 tonnes2 (2021: 13.35 tonnes).
-The significant reduction was mainly resulted from decline in procurement of file drawings and less printouts produced by the PRC offices as compared to prior year.
+During the Year, paper consumption for work-related purposes was the major type of waste generated from the Group's direct-managed activities, amounting to 3.08 tonnes (2022: 6.36 tonnes).
+The significant reduction was mainly resulted from decline in procurement of papers and newspapers by Hong Kong offices as compared to prior year.
+Due to the disposal of Pau Chung Street site in October 2021, the paper usage also decreased.
 In addition, the Group kept streamlining of paper reports and recycle majority of work-related waste during the Year which demonstrated the Group's efforts in waste reduction, reuse and recycling.
 There were no significant hazardous wastes produced directly from the operations of the Group.